Bug report #301

 Do you know any utility that could help to check whether the area is correct?
 E.g. how to do it in grass?

-#3 Updated by Redmine Admin almost 13 years ago
+#3 Updated by Redmine Admin over 13 years ago

 Replying to [comment:2 wonder]: